 - Machine learning (ML) and artificial intelligence (AI) — Both of these trendy technologies are used to automate SaaS applications and help a client get useful insights by analyzing their data.
 The depth of implementation of these technologies fully depends on your team’s knowledge, as ML and AI provide you with tools to create anything from automated email responses to revenue predictions.

 - Blockchain — Security is still a major concern for any customer choosing a cloud service.
-Securing customer data in a blockchain makes stealing it nearly impossible.
+Ensuring SaaS data protection with blockchain makes stealing it nearly impossible.
 Also, implementing this technology wins extra points for marketing.

 - Compliance — Complying only with IT standards is no longer enough for SaaS solutions.
 Keeping in mind the trend of vertical applications, you also need to comply with industry regulations.
 With some sectors like healthcare, banking, and government, this can be tricky, so you need to research applicable regulations before the start of development.